rcolomina/simple_flask_app/README.md

 # Simple Flask APP to Register Contact Details

-This is simple RESTfull Flask App to register contact details on its database.
-JSON is the only interchagable format used by this app to serialize messages.
+This is a simple RESTfull Flask App to register contact details on its backend database.
+JSON is the only interchagable format used by this app to serialize sent/received messages.

 ## Download

 Use git to clone this repository locally on your system.
 ```
 $ git clone https://github.com/rcolomina/simple_flask_app
 ```

 ## Installation

 This app has been developed in Ubuntu 16.04.
-It is likely it will work in other Unix based OS without too much alterations.
+It is likely it will work in other Unix based OS without too much changes.

-This requires python3 using pip to install its dependencies from text fle requirements.txt.
+This requires python3 and it is recommended to use pip to install its dependencies listed on requirements.txt.

-### Install python3 and pip

-You should have install these on your system

 ```
 $ apt-get install python3 -y